Sexual Misconduct and Related Policies

 University of Houston System Consensual Relationship Policy ("Consensual Relationship Policy")

-The Consensual Relationship Policy prohibits inappropriate consensual relationships between an employee (staff, faculty or student employees) and an individual that the employee has responsibility as part of their job duties to teach, instruct, manage, supervise, advise, counsel, oversee, grade, coach, train, treat or evaluate.
+The Consensual Relationship Policy (also available in HTML version) prohibits inappropriate consensual relationships between an employee (staff, faculty or student employee) and an individual that the employee has responsibility as part of their job duties to teach, instruct, manage, supervise, advise, counsel, oversee, grade, coach, train, treat or evaluate.
 If you have a concern related to this policy, you may contact the Title IX Coordinator at (361)570-4835 or email Rebecca Lake.